How to Watch the 2021 ACM Awards: Date, Nominees and More

-How to Watch the 2021 ACM Awards: Date, Time, Nominees and More
+How to Watch the 2021 ACM Awards: Date and Time, Nominees and More

 The ACM Awards are headed back to Nashville.
 The 56th annual ACM Awards will take place on Sunday, April 18 after the nominations for the country music awards show were revealed in February by Kelsea Ballerini and Brothers Osborne as well as by ET's Rachel Smith.

 Maren Morris and Chris Stapleton cleaned up in nominations, leading the pack with six nods each.
-Meanwhile, Miranda Lambert added to her own nominations -- she's the most-nominated female artist in ACM history -- with five new nods, and ET exclusively announced Friday morning that Gwen Stefani, John Legend and Pink all were nominated for the first time.
+Meanwhile, Miranda Lambert added to her own nominations -- she's the most-nominated female artist in ACM history -- with five new nods, and ET exclusively announced Friday morning that Gwen Stefani and John Legend were nominated for the first time.

+Hosted by 15-time ACM Award winner Keith Urban and New Female Artist of the Year nominee Mickey Guyton, the 56th ACM Awards will honor and showcase the biggest names and emerging talent in Country Music.

 For everything you need to know on how and when to watch the 2021 ACM Awards, read on below, and keep checking back for more information as it is announced.